Rakeela/dragora-notes/2021-3-18-Fifty-Third.md

 Maybe if I natter at my notes archives about how woe-is-fasting, I'll stick to it.
 Heh.

 ---
+A note about stalker authoritarians...
+Exhibitionism was my first fetish.
+I'm not hiding anything, and I never have been.
+Transparency was something that I liked early on.
+Pretty much all anyone had to do to get the all-access pass to the goings-on of my life was to ask.

+Nobody asked, but it doesn't seem to have been because nobody looked.
+Even early on...

+Naively, I thought that if I stopped identifying as an exhibitionist, people would stop watching me without my consent.
+All I really accomplished by that was that people who thought I was interesting now thought that they were hurting someone who refused them instead of fueling the fantasy of someone who consented.
+It doesn't seem like that difference mattered very much.
+It didn't stop people who were, from the outset, inclined to observe without asking.

+Sex criminals aren't good at seeking consent.
+Who knew?

+---
 Back to [[day-post-archive]]